Nicolas Anelka: Early and personal life

-Anelka was born in Le Chesnay, Yvelines, to parents who had moved from Martinique in 1974.
+Nicolas Sébastien Anelka was born on 14 March 1979 in Le Chesnay, Yvelines, to parents who had moved from Martinique in 1974.
 Thereafter, they settled in Trappes, near Paris.
 His childhood friends from Trappes include the actors Omar Sy and Jamel Debbouze.
 His mother is a secretary in the local high school.

 Anelka is married to Barbara Tausia, a Belgian choreographer.
 Together, they have two sons, Kais, born in 2008, and Kahil, born in 2010.
 He acted in the 2002 film Le Boulet as a footballer named Nicolas.
-He has said that when he retires from football, he would like to work in the film industry because he has a friend in the business.
+He said that when he retired from football, he would like to work in the film industry because he has a friend in the business.
 He said, "I have a friend who's a producer, who makes lots of films.
 He recently did Astérix.
 So it's already agreed that I'm going to do other films.
 It helps to know actors and producers.
 It's different to football and it's something I enjoy very much because there's no ball.
 I like pretending to be somebody else, it's fun."

 Anelka has two brothers, Claude and Didier.

 After discussing religion with some childhood friends, Anelka converted to Islam in 2004 in the United Arab Emirates, taking the Muslim name of "Abdul-Salam Bilal".
 Anelka has said that he initially fasted during daylight hours as is required for the Muslim month of Ramadan, but "I realised I often got injured just after the period of Ramadan, so I don't observe it strictly any more".
 Initially, Anelka considered leaving European football to play in the UAE: "I am ready to stay here and to play for a club in the Emirates.
 I am not keen to go back to England or France."
 However, this did not come to pass and he briefly moved to Turkey instead, as well as three more English clubs.

-Anelka is also known for his controversial relationship with French comedian Dieudonné and attracted widespread condemnation after performing the quenelle hand gesture, created by M'bala and regarded as anti-Semitic, on the pitch when playing for West Bromwich Albion in 2013.
-Anelka responded that the gesture was anti-establishment, not anti-Semitic.
-An FA disciplinary hearing nonetheless banned Anelka for five matches, but found that he was not anti-Semitic and had not intended the gesture to express or promote anti-Semitism.
+Anelka is also known for his friendship with controversial French comedian Dieudonné and Anelka attracted widespread condemnation after performing the quenelle hand gesture, created by Dieudonné and regarded as antisemitic, on the pitch when playing for West Bromwich Albion in 2013.
+Anelka responded that the gesture was anti-establishment, not antisemitic.
+An FA disciplinary hearing nonetheless banned Anelka for five matches, but found that he was not antisemitic and had not intended the gesture to express or promote antisemitism.
 After West Brom suspended him pending their own investigation, Anelka was given notice of termination of his contract by the club due to the club and player being unable to come to terms over the conditions required for the suspension by the club to be lifted, as well as comments made by Anelka on Twitter.
 In 2020, Anelka said the quenelle was only a protest against his former manager Steve Clarke, who is not Jewish.

 Anelka has been the subject of the 2012 Canal+ documentary L'Entrée des Trappistes about his friendship with Sy and Debbouze, and the feature-length 2020 Netflix documentary Anelka: Misunderstood.